 It is *racially specific* that she says white people in this sentence.
 Would it be better if a POC (Person of Color) didn’t automatically believe everything the author says?
-PG, the PWOC, could also add that he has observed POC, who generally act as the final jurist on racial matters.
+PWOC PG has observed POC, who generally act as the final jurist on racial matters.
 Maybe it is POC privilege.

 The point is, when you hyperdefine a concept like racism, you run the risk of defining racism so narrowly that offensive entertainers do not fit the definition.
 Shirley Q. Liquor talking about her nineteen babydaddies does not affect the larger issues of white privilege.
 Or maybe racism is anything that annoys a POC.
 At some point, the six letter label does not mean very much.